hazelcast/hazelcast-jet/site/docs/how-tos/custom-aggregate-operation.md

 Note how we got an `AggregateOperation3` and how it captured each input type.
-When we use it as an argument to a cogroup-and-aggregate transform, the compiler will ensure that the `ComputeStage` s we attach it to have the correct type and are in the correct order.
+When we use it as an argument to a cogroup-and-aggregate transform, the compiler will ensure that the `ComputeStage`s we attach to it have the correct type and are in the correct order.

 On the other hand, if you use the co-aggregation builder object, you'll construct the aggregate operation by calling